XenitAB/xenitab.github.io/docs/xks/developer-guide/cloud-iam.md

 }
 ```

 Define an AWS IAM policy document and an instance of the [IRSA Terraform module](https://github.com/XenitAB/terraform-modules/tree/main/modules/aws/irsa).
-The policy docuemnt describes which
+The policy document describes which
 permissions should be granted to a Pod and the IRSA module creates the IAM policy and role for a Service Account in a specific namespace.
 The example below will for example only work with a Service
 Account called `irsa-test` in the namespace `tenant`.
 Keep in mind that a policy document and module instance is required for each unique permission set.